II. What Information Does the World Bank Collect?

 Web Beacons: Also known as "clear gifs," "web bugs" or "pixel tags," these are tiny graphics with a unique identifier, similar in function to cookies, and are used to allow us to count users who have visited certain pages and to help determine the effectiveness of promotional or advertising campaigns.
 When used in HTML-formatted email messages, web beacons can tell the sender whether and when the email has been opened.
 In contrast to cookies, which are stored on a user's computer hard drive, web beacons are embedded invisibly on Web pages.

-Connect4Climate is a World Bank Group Multi-Donor Trust Fund powered by Italy’s Ministry for Ecological Transition and Germany’s Federal Ministry for Economic Cooperation and Development that drives climate action through advocacy, partnerships, and creative communications.
+Connect4Climate is a World Bank Group Multi-Donor Trust Fund powered by Italy’s Ministry of the Environment and Energy Security and Germany’s Federal Ministry for Economic Cooperation and Development that drives climate action through advocacy, partnerships, and creative communications.